ericung/ReactApp1/README.md

 fibonacci slice in redux, here the generator values and generator function is reduced to a single function, which could become too convoluted if it expands too much.

 I'm not sure if this can be applied generally.
-Will need to see
+Will need to see.

+A transduction is moving a generalized sequential mapping around.